Land Acknowledgement

 Version 1: Algonquin College acknowledgement to be inserted into publications

-We commit to continue to explore and make meaningful contributions to the Calls to Action that result from the Truth and Reconciliation Commission of Canada (TRC).
+We commit to continue to explore and make meaningful contributions to the Truth and Reconciliation Commission of Canada’s Calls to Action.

 Version 2: MC or host to open a ceremony or event

-As guests, we are honoured to gather here today, and we thank all the generations of Anishinaabe Algonquin people who have and continue to take care of this beautiful land.
+As guests, we are honoured to gather here today, and we thank all the generations of Anishinàbe Algonquin people who have and continue to take care of this beautiful land.

 Algonquin College recognizes and appreciates their historic connection to this place.
 We also value the contributions that Inuit, Métis and other Indigenous Peoples have made, both in shaping and strengthening this community, province and country.